 When it comes to medical waste, each subcategory has its own regulations for being properly disposed of.
-Bio-hazardous medical waste containers requires special attention to ensure it is properly disposed in compliance with state and federal regulations.
+Bio-hazardous medical waste containers require special attention to ensure they are properly disposed in compliance with state and federal regulations.

 Four types of bio-hazardous wastes exist, each of which need to be treated uniquely when disposing.

 Solid bio-hazardous waste consists of non-sharp items that came in contact with human or animal specimen materials—such as tissues or bodily fluids.
 This might include petri dishes, personal protective equipment, and towels.

 Container: This type of waste should be collected in a designated container with a lid that is lined with an autoclave bag and marked with the bio-hazard symbol.

 Liquid bio-hazardous waste consists mainly of bloody and bodily fluids that could be contaminated with infectious agents.

 Container: All liquid bio-hazardous waste must be collected in leak-proof containers secured against tipping over and labeled as bio-hazard.
 Additionally, the primary liquid containers can be placed in a secondary vessel—such as a tray or bucket.

 Sharp Bio-hazardous Waste

 Sharp bio-hazardous waste (also referred to as sharps) consists of any medical device that came in contact with potentially infectious biological material that is sharp enough to puncture the skin.

 Container: Sharps containers are designed to be puncture-resistant, leak-proof, and safe to handle.
 Regardless of bio-hazard status, all sharps are collected in such containers, but bio-hazardous sharps should be labeled with a corresponding symbol.